-Unplug refrigerator before changing a light bulb.
+Unplug the refrigerator before changing a light bulb.
 Fresh Food Compartment-Upper Light

-- 1. Pull off temperature control knobs - 2.
-Pull the bottom of the light shield down and forward, then rotate the top up and off.
+- 1. Unplug refrigerator. - 2.
+Pull off temperature control knobs.

+3. Pull the bottom of the light shield down and forward, then rotate the top up and off.